anadiamaq/Wine_Quality_Project/README.md

 In the following tables, several metrics are evaluated, but only the p-value (p <0.05) is taken into account when selecting or not the different variables or inputs that will be used in the regression algorithms and in the neural network.

+In the same way, the metric R-squared is a statistical measure that represents how a dependent variable is explained by a independent varibale or a group of independent variables in a regression model, as in this case.
+Thereby, for red wine dataset, the quality variable in red wine is explained in 0.36 points and, in the white wine dataset, by 0.28 points.

+Other important value in theses tables is the regression coefficient (coef).
+This statistical measure estimates the change in the mean response per unit increase in X (independet variables) when the rest of variables are held constant.
+For instance, if volatile acidity  increases by 1, and all other variables don't change, quality variable (dependent variable) decreases by about 1.86 on average.
+Also, if p-value is less than 0.05 for that variable, the relationship between the predictor and the response is statistically significant, which means that variable has a role in the wine quality.

 ![OLS Regression Results for red wines](https://github.com/anadiamaq/Wine_Quality_Project/blob/develop/images/Mult_regression_redwine.png)
-The multiple regression for red wine variables shows that volatile acidity, chlorides, free sulfur dioxide, total sulfur dioxide, pH, sulphates and alcohol are de independent variables related to wine quality in red wines.
+###### OLS Regression Results for red wines

 ![OLS Regression Results for white wines](https://github.com/anadiamaq/Wine_Quality_Project/blob/develop/images/Mult_regression_whitewine.png)
+###### OLS Regression Results for white wines

+### Conclusion

-The multiple regression for white wine variables shows that fixed acidity, volatile acidity, residual sugar, free sulfur dioxide, pH, sulphates and alcohol are de independent variables realated to wine quality in white wines.
+These results show that not all independent variables are releated to wine quality.
+What's more, the releated independent variables are different in each dataset.
+For red wine, volatile acidity, chlorides, free sulfur dioxide, total sulfur dioxide, pH, sulphates and alcohol are the independent variables related to wine quality.
+While, fixed acidity, volatile acidity, residual sugar, free sulfur dioxide, pH, sulphates and alcohol are the independent variables realated to wine quality in white wines.

 ## Regression Algorithms

 Due to these results, when selecting the variables to create a ML model or another, only variables with a p-value lower than 0.05 were taken into account.
 The regression algorithms applied on the data set, on the one hand the red wine and on the other the white wine, are Random Forest Regressor (RFR), KNeighbors Regressor (KNR) and Epsilon-Support Vector Regression (SVR).
-In all cases, the data was standardize by removing the mean and scaling to unit variance with the `StandardScaler()` from sklearn.
+In all cases, the data was standardize by removing the mean and scaling to unit variance with the `StandardScaler()` from sklearn library.
-After each regression algorithm, a cross validation analysis was carried out to extract two different errors, the mean squared error and r2 score or coefficient of determination.
+After each regression algorithm, a cross validation analysis was carried out to extract two different errors, the mean squared error (mse) and r2 score or R-squared (explained above).
+MSE is the most used evaluation criterion for regression problems, especially in supervised machine learning.

 ### Random Forest Regressor
-The Random Forest Regressor is a Emsemble method that combines predictions from multiple ML algorithms which means a more accurate predictions than any individual model.
+The Random Forest Regressor is an Emsemble method that combines predictions from multiple ML algorithms which means a more accurate predictions than any individual model.

 ### KNeighbors Regressor
 KNeighbors Regressor can be used when data labels are continuous rather than discrete variables, as in this case.
 This simple algorithm stores all available cases and predict the numerical target based on a similarity measure.